Application Development Kit (ADK)

 Exclude original Python files (*.py)

-If python files are precompiled, then it is possible to exclude the original python files from the installer.
+If Python files are precompiled, it is possible to exclude the original Python files from the installer.

 License

-Set the license that is used for signing the application file.
+Set the license used for signing the application files.

 The required files of the macro module are detected by the dependency analysis of MeVisLab and are automatically added to the installer.